Messier Marathon La Palma 2018

 Cancer harbors two Messier objects; M44 (22:29) is of course very large and does not fit in the 24mm.
 The “Beehive” is very loose and open and there are many bright (double) stars and some more weaker ones to be seen.
 On the contrary, M67 (22:31) is compact and well defined.
 It is filled with many stars, mostly of similar brightness, and the weaker stars can all be resolved but give the cluster a bit of a background glow.
 The pacman shape is missing in this view and it now looks more like a mirrored Euro sign.
 There is a bright star next to the cluster.

 And with this object, the open clusters come to an end for now and a leap to Spring is made.
-From here a fresh box of galaxies will be opened!
+From here a box of galaxies will be opened!

 M95 (22:40) and M96 (22:40) shine their light together in one field, of which the first is the least bright.
 It’s almost round with a clear core and a circular glow around it.
-The second has a very luminous core with a somewhat shorter ellipse-shaped glow around it.
+The latter has a very luminous core with a somewhat shorter ellipse-shaped glow around it.
 Just below it are M105 (22:43) and two more galaxies in a “hooked” shape.
 The Messier is the brightest and the other two are NGC 3384 and NGC 3389 I see later on (not written in the PSA).
 Then on to the Leo Triplet: M66 (22:43) and M65 (22:43), the first of which is the brightest, has an oval shape and the bar is not completely parallel to the glow.
 The second has a pretty needle-shape and a somewhat round, elongated core.
 Furthermore, there is a third member: NGC 3628.

 M109 (22:51) seems to suffer quite a bit from the glow of γ UMa (Phecda), but is nevertheless easy to see.
 It is somewhat elliptical with a round glow and a bright, stellar core.
 There is a star next to it, just inside the glow.
 M40 (22:55) then, the dubious binary star with two stars of equal brightness.
 Further, a galaxy is below it that can be seen with direct vision: NGC4290, in a 90 degree angle with a bright star.
 Right next to it are two more averted vision galaxies, small and round.
 These are NGC 4335 and NGC 4358.

-This constellation comprises a small area of sky, filled with beautiful galaxies.
+This constellation comprises a small area of sky, but it’s stuffed with beautiful galaxies.
 First is M106 (23:00), which is especially interesting because of what can be seen around it.
 The galaxy itself is large, bright and quite flattened, in pretty much the same angle as M31, with a very bright and compact core.
 The south side is somewhat sharper edged.
 Next to it is a very vague streak of light; NGC 4248.
-And if I descend a bit further I arrive at a group of stars next to which the elongated galaxy NGC 4217 stands, but also has a weak star in the soft structure itself.
-M94 (23:03) is quite small, but very clear and round with an ellipse-shaped glow around it.
+And if I descend a bit further I arrive at a group of stars next to which the elongated galaxy NGC 4217 stands, but also has a dim foreground star in the soft structure itself.
+M94 (23:03) is quite small, but it’s very clear and round with an ellipse-shaped glow around it.
 With averted vision, I see a dark circle around the core on two sides, with which the galaxy betrays at least two spiral arms.

 M63 (23:06) then is not very large (at least for a Messier object), but it’s readily visible next to two bright stars, one of which is almost being touched.
 It has a fairly clear, pearly core that is not completely at the center of the oval (2:1) glow.
 However, I don’t see anything of the spiral structure.
 On to M51 (23:09) and NGC 5195 then.
 Here the spiral arms are clearly visible, it would have been easy to draw them now.
 One arm is hooked and also quite some detail can be seen in the neighbor, although the bridge between the two is invisible.